 It appears that actor James Woods missed the memo about basic human decency.
 Homophobic comments and actions are reprehensible regardless of who they're directed at, but Woods' recent tweet took aim at a gender creative 10-year-old boy named C.J.

 On July 9, Woods posted an image of C.J. with his parents at an LGBTQ Pride event.
 He accompanied it with the caption, "This is sweet.
-Wait until this poor kid grows up, realizes what you've done, and stuffs both of you dismembered into a freezer in the garage."
+Wait until this poor kid grows up, realises what you've done, and stuffs both of you dismembered into a freezer in the garage."

 “LGBTQ youth don’t hurt their parents, they hurt themselves,” she continued.
-“We’re trying to raise our son in way that he doesn’t fall into those behaviors.
+“We’re trying to raise our son in way that he doesn’t fall into those behaviours.
 His tweet was so uninformed.
 LGBTQ youth do not kill other people, they kill themselves.”

 If Woods had done his homework before posting such a cruel tweet, he'd know that suicide is the leading cause of death among LGBTQ youth.
 LGBTQ people are between two and six times more likely than heterosexuals to commit suicide, and nearly half of gay and lesbian teens report they've attempted suicide at least once.